wothke/asap-3.2.0/README.md

 the backend_asap.js library.
 The content of the "htdocs" can be tested by first copying into some document folder of a web server (this running example shows how the code is used).

+## Dependencies
+The current version requires version 1.02 (older versions will not support WebAssembly) of my https://github.com/wothke/webaudio-player.